aomlomics/FAIReSheets/README.md

 FAIReSheets generates the FAIRe eDNA Data Template in Google Sheets.
 The FAIRe template is a collaborative effort in the eDNA research field to standardize its complicated data and metadata.
 FAIReSheets replicates the template creation from the [FAIRe-ator Repository](https://github.com/FAIR-eDNA/FAIRe-ator/tree/main) from Dr. Miwa Takahashi and Dr. Stephen Formel, except FAIReSheets outputs the template to Google Sheets rather than a Microsoft Excel spreadsheet.

-TLDR: Create a blank Google Sheet, email bayden.willms@noaa.gov to be added to the user list and receive the link to the credentials file, configure the `.env` file with your Google Sheet ID and the Git Gist URL, run FAIReSheets and follow the authentication workflow.
+TLDR: Email bayden.willms@noaa.gov to be added to the user list and receive the link to the credentials file, create a blank Google Sheet, configure the `.env` file with your Google Sheet ID and the Git Gist URL, run FAIReSheets and follow the authentication workflow.

 ```bash
 python run.py